 We have seen various advantages of sparse optimization.
-Tikhonov regularization shares some of these (it also mitigate overfitting and improves generalization) and has its distinctive advantages as well, especially in terms of stability, ease of implementation and computational efficiency (see the additional insight parts for more details).
-Additional insight (optional reading): Imposing Tikhonov (l_2) regularization in optimization and machine learning has the following advantages:
+Tikhonov regularization shares some of these (it also mitigate overfitting and improves generalization) and has its distinctive advantages as well, especially in terms of stability, ease of implementation and computational efficiency.
+In particular, imposing Tikhonov (l_2) regularization in optimization and machine learning can be beneficial mostly because of the following: